naimakanda/Selenium-Junit-01/README.md

 # Selenium-Junit-01

-## Web-automation test project.
+## This is Web-automation demo test project.
 In this project i automate the webform with Selenium webdriver and Junit test runner step by step.

 - Website Link: https://www.digitalunite.com/practice-webform-learners